Floorp-Projects/Floorp/docs/nspr/reference/priomethods.rst

 ``prio.h``.

 The I/O methods table provides procedural access to the functions of the file descriptor.
-It is the responsibility of a layer implementor to provide suitable functions at every entry point (that is, for every function in the I/O methods table).
+It is the responsibility of a layer implementer to provide suitable functions at every entry point (that is, for every function in the I/O methods table).
 If a layer provides no functionality, it should call the next lower (higher) function of the